Strategy11/formidable-forms/readme.txt

 == Innovative Quiz and Calculator Forms ==

-Beyond simple order forms, our quiz maker excels in creating engaging web calculators and quizzes.
+Beyond simple order forms, our quiz maker excels in creating engaging web calculators and quiz forms.
 From educational assessments to viral BuzzFeed-style quizzes, Formidable's robust features facilitate the creation, management, and display of interactive content that captivates and grows your audience.

 == Sophisticated WordPress User Registration and Profile Forms ==